bxdoan/bxdoan/README.md

 <div align="center">

-> Life and death are like light and shadow.
-They’re both always there.
-But people don’t like thinking about death, so subconsciously, they always look away from it.
+> Don’t be upset because of what you can’t do.
+Do what you do best, live as carefree and optimistically as you can, because some people aren’t able to do that.

-> — Yato —
+> — Keima Katsuragi —

 </div>